 Next Step …

-Now that you know a little more about what all the different functions of the WordPress Table of Posts are and how they work, the next step is to learn how to edit and delete posts.
+Now that you have a better understanding of the Table of Posts, the next step is to learn how to edit and delete posts in WordPress.

-This is the end of section 1 of this tutorial.
+This is the end of section one of this tutorial.

-To view Part Two, click on the link below:
+To view the rest of this tutorial, click on the link below:

 Related WordPress Tutorials And Articles

-To learn more about using posts, refer to the tutorials and articles listed below:
+To learn more about using WordPress posts, see the articles and tutorials below:

 - The Quick Edit Feature Of WordPress